amir-zeldes/rst2dep/README.md

   -r ROOT, --root ROOT  optional: path to corpus root folder containing a
                         directory dep/ and a directory xml/ containing additional corpus formats
+  -p, --print           print output instead of serializing to a file
 ```

 ## dep2rst